Utah Bank Statement Loans – Stated Income Loans

 • Down Payment – 10-20% down.
 Possibly more if you have a bankruptcy or bad credit.

-• Credit Scores – Some lenders may allow scores as low as 550.
-We suggest speaking with one of our bank statement lenders to find out what your personal scenario is.
+• Credit Scores – We may allow scores as low as 550.
+We suggest speaking with one of our loan officers to find out what your personal scenario is.

-• Bank Statement Requirements – Most lenders require you to supply 12-24 months’ worth of bank statements
+• Bank Statement Requirements – Most programs require you to supply 12-24 months’ worth of bank statements.
+We will use your average monthly deposits and will use that as income.

-• P&L Statements – It is possible that your lender may require you to provide a P&L statement.
+• P&L Statements – It is possible that the underwriter may require you to provide a P&L statement.

 • Assets – Your assets must be fully verified.